 - Corporations have specific roles like managers, directors, and employees, LLCs generally do not have such roles.

 Sole proprietorship gives you complete control of your business.
-You’re considered as a sole proprietorship if you are doing business activities, but don’t register yourself as any other kind of business.
+You’re considered a sole proprietorship if you are engaging in business activities, but have not registered yourself as any other kind of business.

 Sole proprietorships do not create a separate business entity, which means your business liabilities and assets are not separate from your personal liabilities and assets.
 You can be personally held liable for the obligations and debts of the business.
 It can also be difficult to raise money because you can’t sell the stock, and banks are reluctant to lend to sole proprietorships.

 Sole proprietorships can be a great choice for low-risk owners and businesses who want to examine their business ideas before forming a formal business.

 Partnerships are the easiest structure for two or more people to start a business together.
 There are basically two kinds of partnerships: